interlay/interbtc-spec/docs/spec/vault-registry.rst

 Account identifier of an artificial vault maintained by the VaultRegistry to handle interBTC balances and DOT collateral of liquidated Vaults.
 That is, when a vault is liquidated, its balances are transferred to ``LiquidationVaultAccountId`` and claims are later handled via the ``LiquidationVault``.

-..note:: The LiquidationVaultAccountId is shared for liquidations of all collateral currencies used by vaults.
-However, token balances are kept track of per collateral currency in :ref:`LiquidationVault`.

 Maps
 ----